tinyredinc/notes/real_estate/reit.md

-# Costone Mortgage Real Estate Investment Trust
+# Cofund Real Estate Investment Trust

-Costone Mortgage Real Estate Investment Trust (the "Mortgage REIT") is a private REIT with a unique focus on a broad spectrum of mortgage investments.
-These include residential mortgages, land and property development mortgages, as well as securitized mortgage products, among others.
-Backed by a diverse portfolio of high-quality real estate assets, the Mortgage REIT can offer investment security while simultaneously delivering premium returns.
+Cofund Real Estate Investment Trust (the "REIT") is a private REIT with a unique focus on a broad spectrum of real estate investments.
+These include mortgages, revenue generating properties, as well as securitized real estate products.
+Backed by a diverse portfolio of high-quality real estate assets, the REIT can offer investment security while simultaneously delivering premium returns.

 # Fund Details

-* Asset Manager: Costone Captial Management Inc.
+* Asset Manager: Cofund Captial Management Inc.
 * Fund Type: Multual Fund Trust
 * Proposed Fund AUM: $30.0 Mil
 * Proposed Inception Date: Aug 31, 2023
-* Target Annualized Return: 14% to 20%
+* Target Annualized Return: 12% to 16%
 * Annual Cash Distribution: >= 6.0 %
 * Investment Minimum: $150,000 (Accredited Investors)
 * Valuation: Quarterly(Balance Sheet Update)
-* Management Fee: Internalized Management Fee
+* Management Fee: 2% of AUM per year
-(*the fee charged by the fund manager retained within the fund)
 * Performance incentive: non-diluting 5% of cash distribusion and equity interest

 # Investment Strategy

-* Up to 90% of the investments are Mortgages or Convertible Mortgages(Mortgage with options)
+* About 30-60% of the investments will be in Mortgages or Convertible Mortgages(mortgages with options)
-* Targeting on a below 65% LTV（loan to value), up to 85% for premium quality real estate
+* About 30-60% of the investments will be in Equity Investments of revenue-generating properties
+* About 10-20% will be reserved as cash or cash equivalents for upcomming opportunities
+* Mortgage investments target up to 60-70% LTV(Loan to Value) in general
+* Equity investments target revenue-generating properties with development potential
-* Underlying real estates are type diversified, such as residential, industrial, retail, etc.
+* The underlying real estate assets are diversified, encompassing sectors such as residential, industrial, retail, etc
+* The guaranteed quarterly cash distribution will be sourced from mortgage interests and rental income
-* The monthly cash distribution will be covered by mortgage interests; convertible terms(Options) will bring premium return via capital appreciation of the project
+* The additional premium distribution will be generated through convertible terms(options) and capital appreciation
-* About 10-30% will be reserved as cash or cash equivalents for upcomming opportunities

 # Highlights

-## Promised Monthly Income
+## Quarterly Income
-6% promised minimum monthly cash distribution
+6% guaranteed minimum quarterly cash distribution

 ## Premium Return
-Target annualized return 14% to 20%
+Targeted annualized return of 12% to 16%

 ## Managed Risk
-All mortgate investments are backed by diversified high-quality real estates
+All investments are backed by diversified, high-quality real estate

-## Consistent Returns
+## Stable Performance
-Stable, rational pricing with low volatility and low correlation to major equity markets
+low volatility and low correlation to major equity markets

 ## Tax Effcient
-Up to 100% of the distribution may be treated as return of capital
+Up to 100% of the distribution may be treated as a return of capital

 # Proposed Initial Portfolio